Payments

 ⚠️

-You may need to add <xml> to the beginning and </xml> to the end of your XML file if it is not being recognized properly by your CSV converter.
+You will need to add <xml> to the beginning and </xml> to the end of your XML file so it can be recognized properly by your CSV converter.

 Converting the XML to CSV